Personalized marketing is a powerful tool that a business can use to improve their marketing campaigns.

 Another key benefit of not personalizing is you could be sending a marketing message out to the wrong audience.
 Let’s say you sell dog leashes.

-Advertising to people that have a cat or no animal at all isn’t going to be buying your product or even paying attention.
+Advertising to people that have a cat or no animal at all would be a waste of money.
+These people wouldn’t be buying your product or even paying attention.
 However, if you were to able market to only dog people your chances of success become a lot higher.

 Improved brand loyalty